davidcode1891/davidcode1891/README.md

 - 👋 Hi, I'm David
 - 👀 I’m interested in learning more about cybersecurity and software engineering.
-- 🌱 I’m currently learning Python & SQL.
+- 🌱 I’m currently learning Java & enhancing my skills in Python.
 - 💞️ I’m looking to collaborate on projects.
 - 📫 How to reach me?
 Email: davidmiddleton443@gmail.com
 - 😄 Pronouns: He/Him